varocketry/guitar-mastery-hub/public/lessons/lesson_042_minor_key_diatonic_chords.md

 Major 3rd (G to B = 4 half steps) → **Major chord**

-**Note:** In major keys, vii° is diminished.
+**Note:** In major keys, viiÂ° is diminished.
 In natural minor, VII is MAJOR.

 ---